 A traditional salt cod recipe from Northern Portugal, Bacalhau a Moda do Minho.
-Each family has its own recipe passed down for generations, but I bet they all have a common denominator, namely potatoes.
-This recipe is from my 1930’s Portuguese cookbook, where a group of notable gentlemen from Lisboa got together once a month and cooked dinner, probably accompanied by plenty of wine and, to finish the evening, a few glasses of port and cigars.
+Each family has its own recipe passed down for generations, but they all share a common denominator: potatoes.
+This recipe comes from a 1930s Portuguese cookbook, where a group of notable gentlemen from Lisboa gathered monthly to cook dinner.

 Ingredients: